avabellaw/bright-times/readme.md

 #### Google lighthouse

+I have added Google Fonts font-faces to the end of my main styles.css file.
+This avoids having to make an additional request to Google APIs which improves performance.
+It saved approxametly 800ms according to Google Lighthouse, and eliminated it as a seperate render blocking resource.

 Future improvements:
 * Adding an image processor for uploaded images.
     * This could process images into a next gen format such as webp.